Polkadot-Blockchain-Academy/pba-book/content/substrate/wasm/slides.md

 Notes:

-extrinsics are just blobs of data which can be included in a block. inherents are types of extrinsic which are crafted by the block builder itself in the production process. they are unsigned because the assertion is that they are "inherently true" by virtue of getting past all validators. notionally the origin can be said to be a plurality of validators. take for example the timestamp set inherent. if the data were sufficiently incorrect (i.e. the wrong time), then the block would not be accepted by enough validators and would not become canonicalised. so the "nobody" origin is actually the tacit approval of the validators. transactions are generally statements of opinion which are valuable to the chain to have included (because fees are paid or some other good is done). the transaction pool filters out which of these are indeed valuable and nodes share them.
+Extrinsics are just blobs of data which can be included in a block.
+Inherents are types of extrinsic which are crafted by the block builder itself in the production process.
+They are unsigned because the assertion is that they are "inherently true" by virtue of getting past all validators.
+Notionally the origin can be said to be a plurality of validators.
+Take for example the timestamp set inherent.
+If the data were sufficiently incorrect (i.e. the wrong time), then the block would not be accepted by enough validators and would not become canonicalized.
+So the "nobody" origin is actually the tacit approval of the validators.
+Transactions are generally statements of opinion which are valuable to the chain to have included (because fees are paid or some other good is done).
+The transaction pool filters out which of these are indeed valuable and nodes share them.

 ---